fastapi/fastapi/docs/tutorial/sql-databases-peewee.md

 It's possible to create a `list` of its items with `list(some_user.items)`.

 But the object itself is not a `list`.
-And it's also not an actual Python <a href="https://docs.python.org/3/glossary.html#term-generator" target="_blank">generator</a>.
+And it's also not an actual Python <a href="https://docs.python.org/3/glossary.html#term-generator" class="external-link" target="_blank">generator</a>.
 Because of this, Pydantic doesn't know by default how to convert it to a `list` of Pydantic *models* / schemas.

 But recent versions of Pydantic allow providing a custom class that inherits from `pydantic.utils.GetterDict`, to provide the functionality used when using the `orm_mode = True` to retrieve the values for ORM model attributes.